 When you post to your social media accounts, you are taking your tattoo shop business into your own hands.
 You can start doing this by posting interesting and engaging content on your profiles.
 Invite people to ‘like’ and ‘share’ your posts, your work, and your good reviews around.

 One of the best parts of social media as a platform for growing your tattoo shop is that it’s free.
-But that doesn’t mean you can’t also spend a little extra money to gain a few extra perks.
+That doesn’t mean you can’t spend a little extra money to gain a few extra perks.
 Facebook offers a ‘boost’ option to get your posts out there to an audience more tailored to your shop’s needs.

 3) Don’t Skimp on Your Tools